-I am the Co-Director of and a Senior Researcher at the Social Media Lab at Ted Rogers School of Management. in Toronto.
-I am also a co-founder of the International Conference on Social Media & Society (#SMSociety).
+I am a Senior Researcher and Co-Director at the Social Media Lab at Ted Rogers School of Management at Toronto Metropolitan University (formerly Ryerson University).
+I am also the co-founder of the International Conference on Social Media & Society.

 I graduated from Syracuse University with a Juris Doctor (JD) in International Law, Master of Arts (MA) in International Relations and Bachelor of Science (BSc) in Business Management.
-I have over two decades of experience working in research, communications and business management in domains such as academia, high-tech and politics.
-Before joining Ryerson, I was the Projects and Communications Manager at the Norman Newman Centre for Entrepreneurship at Dalhousie University and the Research and Communications Manager at the Dalhousie University Social Media Lab.
+I have over two decades of experience working in research, communications, marketing, and business management in sectors such as academia, technology, and politics.
+Before joining Toronto Metropolitan University, I was the Projects and Communications Manager at the Norman Newman Centre for Entrepreneurship at Dalhousie University and the Research and Communications Manager at the Dalhousie University Social Media Lab.
 While at Dalhousie, I managed numerous social media-related research projects and led efforts to raise the profile and impact of various other academic initiatives.

 I currently live in bustling downtown Toronto.
 In my spare time, I am an avid traveler, amateur photographer, foodies, and political junkie.
-If you are looking to connect with me, please look for me on Twitter; my handle is @phmai.
+If you are looking to connect with me, you can find me on Twitter at @phmai.